 If you’re wanting to invest in the small side of the Australian share market, then the three small caps listed below could be worth a closer look.

-They are growing quickly and could have very bright futures ahead of them.
+All three have been tipped for big things in the future.
 Here’s why these small cap ASX shares could be worth adding to your watchlist:

 Alcidion Group Ltd (ASX: ALC)